spanner/osgb/README.markdown

     "SD28687846".to_wgs84                   # -> [54.196915, -3.094684]
     "1.056789, 55.98978607".is_latlng?      # -> true

-and provides some help for your ActiveRecord classes:
+and provides some (tentative) help for your ActiveRecord classes:

     class Checkpoint < ActiveRecord::Base
       has_gridref :lat => 'lat',